- US Online Poker

 If you’re using an Apple device, clicking a “Play Now” link on our site or visiting the operator’s download page should take you to the App Store, where it’s as simple as tapping “Get” and confirming with your password or Touch ID.

 If you have to download an Android poker app from the operator, you’ll first have to go into your phone’s Settings.
 From there, navigate to the Security tab, and tick the box to allow app downloads from “Unknown Sources.”
 You can then download the app file manually.
 Once it downloads, you’ll be prompted again to confirm installation.

 Once the app is on your phone or tablet, then you just need to log into your account, or create one if you don’t have one already.

-Seven of the land-based Pennsylvania casinos have permits to offer online poker in the state.
+Seven of the land-based Pennsylvania casinos have certificates to offer online poker in the state.